Jim Everett: College career

-Purdue University recruited Everett out of Eldorado High School in Albuquerque, New Mexico, Jim Everett led his high school team to the State Championship game in 1979 against the Demons of Santa Fe High School.
-The Demons' stifling defense (held opponents to 100 points) and record-setting offense (547 points scored) handed the Jim Everett and his Eagle teammates their second loss of the season, and avenged a loss the Demons suffered earlier in the year.
-In 1980 they finally won the school's only state championship.
+Purdue University recruited Everett out of Eldorado High School in Albuquerque, New Mexico.
+He led his high school team to the state championship game in 1979 against the Demons of Santa Fe High School.
+The Demons' stifling defense (held opponents to 100 points) and record-setting offense (547 points scored) handed Everett and his Eagle teammates their second loss of the season, and avenged a loss the Demons suffered earlier in the year.
+In 1980, they finally won the school's only state championship.
 In addition to quarterbacking the team, he played defense as a safety.

-Recruited to play either safety or quarterback, he was soon slotted into the quarterback role where he narrowly missed out on being a four-year starter at Purdue, as a game-day decision before his first game as a freshman led to Scott Campbell getting the nod over Everett.
+Recruited to play either safety or quarterback, he was soon slotted into the quarterback role where he narrowly missed out on being a 1st year starter at Purdue, as a game-day decision before his first game as a freshman led to Scott Campbell getting the nod over Everett.
 Campbell held off Everett for three years, one of which Everett was able to redshirt to gain an extra year of eligibility.
 Upon Campbell's graduation to a seven-year career in the NFL, Everett took over the reins of the pass-oriented Boilermakers offense.

-As a junior, Everett led the Boilermakers to the 1984 Peach Bowl, where he passed for 253 yards and three touchdowns.
+As a junior, Everett opened the 1984 season by leading the Boilermakers to an upset of the No. 8 Notre Dame Irish in the inaugural game of the Hoosier Dome, Everett was great, connecting on 20 of 28 passes for 255 yards and two touchdowns, the Boilers won 23-21; four weeks later he again led the Boilers to an upset of No. 2 Ohio State.
+On November 3rd, he scored a hat-trick of sorts by leading the Boilers over Michigan, a feat no other Purdue quarterback has achieved in a single season.
+Capping off his junior season, he led the Boilermakers to the 1984 Peach Bowl, where he passed for 253 yards and three touchdowns.
 Purdue lost the game to Virginia, quarterbacked by future Green Bay Packer Don Majkowski, 27–24.
-Everett is also the only Purdue quarterback to ever beat Michigan, Notre Dame, and Ohio State all in the same season.

-During the 1985 season, Everett led the NCAA in total offense (3,589 yards), at the time a school record (since broken by fellow Purdue alum Drew Brees).
-He finished sixth in balloting for the 1985 Heisman Trophy.
+During the 1985 season, Everett finished with 3,589 yards of total offense, second in the nation behind Robbie Bosco of BYU, and a school record at the time (later surpassed by Drew Brees).
+He finished sixth in balloting for the 1985 Heisman Trophy, and was a second-team All-American.

 Everett earned regular membership on the Distinguished Students list at Purdue, and graduated with a degree in industrial management.
 During his time at Purdue, Everett regularly tutored fellow Purdue athletes in courses such as calculus and statistical analysis.
 He was also initiated into the Sigma Chi fraternity as an undergraduate.
 During his senior year, he was awarded the Big Ten Medal of Honor in recognition of his athletic and academic achievements.